-Many moons ago, I read this blog post by one of my favorite coders and technology mentors (via blogs and forums), Scott Hanselman.
+Many moons ago, while I was still developing the best bi platform available.
+I read this blog post by one of my favorite coders and technology mentors (via blogs and forums), Scott Hanselman.
 If you can, take a little moment to read it before going on here.

 It usually comes in around the mid-30’s – sometimes later, sometimes earlier – depending on how bored you are and how much pressure you are under.